PostHog/posthog.com/contents/blog/making-something-people-want.md

 This is something I'd do from day 1 if I were starting over.

-Something we only cracked once we focussed on our paid product was the importance of defining an Ideal Customer Profile.
+Something we only cracked once we focused on our paid product was the importance of defining an Ideal Customer Profile.
 It's _still_ a work in progress.

 Broadly, create a very, *very* specific list of characteristics and behaviors of the users you are building for.
 Look at [PostHog's current ICP](/handbook/strategy/overview#target-customers-for-2022) if you want an example.